sivaniDronamraju/clv_project/README.md

 # Customer Lifetime Value (CLV) Data Mart
 ## Project Overview
-Builds a reusable dbt + BigQuery analytics stack focused on predicting and tracking customer lifetime value.
+This project builds a reusable dbt + BigQuery analytics stack focused on predicting and tracking customer lifetime value.
 It includes cohort analysis, churn detection, product affinity, and trend insights, all powered by SQL transformations and business-ready marts.

 ## Project Overview
 - Tracks and predicts customer lifetime value using transaction data.